Errec/front-end-interview-answers/README.md

 * What does a `doctype` do?

+   *Doctype is a required declaration to inform the brower the HTML version used in the page, also required for legacy reasons.*

 #### CSS Questions:

 * What is the difference between classes and IDs in CSS?